 Student Email Accounts

 Consortial IT Services (CITS) will create an email account for you hosted on Google Apps for Education if your school is participating in this program.
 Common M.A. students will be given an account by the member school they have affiliated with.
-Currently all schools except JST and SFTS are providing email accounts using this mechanism.
-If you are a student at either of those schools please contact your school if you have any questions.
+Currently all schools except CDSP, JST and SFTS are providing email accounts using this mechanism.
+If you are a student at one of those schools please contact your school if you have any questions concerning what they provide.

 The Google system provides not only email, but additional services such as calendaring, chat and word processing applications.
 The account will be set up before you register and you will receive notice concerning how to log in and set it up at the email address you gave us when applying for admission.
 Your email address will be based on your first initial, last name, occasionally combined with a number in cases where there is a conflict with an existing address.

 This account is your official school email address and as such will be used by your school to contact you directly, as well as for important general announcements.
 You must check this account regularly, or, if you prefer, set the account up to forward all incoming email to another email address that is checked often.
 Please note that you must log in to the account directly at least once a year to insure that it is not suspend for lack of activity (this applies even if email is forwarded automatically to another account).

 Once you complete your program you are welcome to continue using this service as long as you wish.
 The only requirement to do so is that you log in at least yearly.

 Below you will find answers to some common questions on accessing your account.
 For further information please consult the extensive online help provided by Google.

 Simply point your favorite web browser to the usual gmail login page (if you are logged in to your personal gmail.com address, please log out first):